bsmth/content/files/en-us/web/svg/reference/attribute/gradientunits/index.md

 sidebar: svgref
 ---

-The **`gradientUnits`** attribute defines the coordinate system used for attributes specified on the gradient elements.
+The SVG **`gradientUnits`** attribute defines the coordinate system used for attributes specified on the gradient elements.

 You can use this attribute with the following SVG elements: